 Set the rpm_control of the faster motor so that both the motor have equal RPM.
 And also set the right_delay and the left_delay accordingly so that it should make a perfect turn of 90 degree towards right and left direction respectively.

-Once you have uploaded the code and every other thing is set you are good to go.
+Once you have uploaded the code and every other things are set you are good to go.

 Step 5: Working Video

 Thank you for reading.